satellitecomponent/Neurite/README.md

 plain text
 ref: title 1

-this formatting will create two connected text windows within the fractal graph viewer.
+the above formatting will create two connected text windows within the fractal graph viewer.

 All of these features are still in alpha.
 Refreshing the page will reset your graph over.